sursani/codex_vibing/README.md

 * fetch the latest stock price via an OpenAI agent that is allowed to use a web‑search tool;
 * retrieve trailing & forward P/E ratios with *yfinance*;
-* ask an LLM to comment on the company’s outlook and return structured JSON.
+* ask an LLM to comment on the company's outlook and return structured JSON;
+* **NEW**: Added a quality review section with a verdict on the analysis quality.

 ---